s1323019/S350F/README.md

 需求:
 1.
-需要下載Glassfish510作為伺服器
+Need to download Glassfish510 as a server
 https://www.eclipse.org/downloads/download.php?file=/glassfish/glassfish-5.1.0.zip
-然後放在project文件底下
+Then put it under the project file

 2.
-需要在MySql中創建一個s350f database
-然後匯入s350f.sql
+Need to create a database called s350f in MySql
+Then import s350f.sql
-database url應該要係 jdbc:mysql://localhost:3306/s350f
+database url should be jdbc:mysql://localhost:3306/s350f
-database User 要係 root
+database User must be root
-database Password 不需要密碼
+database Password must be no password

-由於使用jsp並且在netbeans中進行codeing
-第一次使用netbeans開啟檔案時有機會遇到伺服器問題可以跟住圖片加入伺服器
+3.
+Need to download netbeans
+As an IDE to start a project

+When you use Netbeans to open a file for the first time, you may encounter server problems.
+You can follow the image and add it to the server
 !['image'](follow/follow1.png)
 !['image'](follow/follow2.png)
 !['image'](follow/follow3.png)